spec-framework/documentation/output/chapters/WritingMyOwnModel.pier.md

     initializeBindings
-    	"This implementation is stupid, but it exposes all the container which need to be bound"
+    	"This implementation is stupid, but it exposes all the containers which need to be bound"

     	bindings
     		at: #ButtonAdapter				put: #ButtonAdapter;